 Rob Nelissen is professor and chairman department Orthopaedics of the Leiden University Medical Center (LUMC).
 Title doctorate thesis (1995): ‘Fundamental aspects of the clinical evaluation of total joint prosthesis’.

 After his orthopaedic training (Leiden), he finished a Total Joint Fellowship in the USA (1993).
 2005 Professor Experimental Orthopaedics.
 2006 Chairman and professor Orthopaedics LUMC.
-2016 Medical Delta Professor at Delft University of Technology, department of Biomechanical Engineering.
+2016 Medical Delta Professor at the Delft University of Technology, Department of Biomechanical Engineering.

 He initiated and performs healthcare evaluation programs.
-He is steering group member of the OECD on patient outcome with hip and knee implants.
-He published over 250 peer-reviewed articles, with focus on healthcare evaluation and prognostic modeling and optimizing outcome in arthroplasty patients.
-He was supervisor of over 30 PhD students in the past.
-Currently 10 PhD students are supervised.
+He is a steering group member of the OECD on the patient outcome with hip and knee implants.
+He published over 250 peer-reviewed articles, with a focus on healthcare evaluation and prognostic modelling and optimizing outcome in arthroplasty patients.
+He was a supervisor of over 30 PhD students in the past.
+Currently, 10 PhD students are supervised.

 Jairo Alonso Rincón Hoyos, M.D.

 Universidad El Bosque